Follow these four steps to start your studies at Concordia.

 Visit the required documents page to double check these categories so you don’t miss anything.

-To apply for admission you need to log in to Connect2Concordia.ca.
-This how-to guide will lead you through the online application process.
-Please note:
+This guide will lead you through the online application process.

 - You may save your application at any point, allowing you to partially complete the process (if necessary) and return to it later.